 We also obtained an understanding of the legal and regulatory framework that the Trust operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-The key laws and regulations we considered in this context included The International Stock Exchange (TISE) Listing Rules.

-In addition, we considered provisions of other laws and regulations that do not have a direct effect on the no n-statutory financial statements but compliance with which may be fundamental to the Trust's ability to oper ate or to avoid a material penalty.
-These included the Alternative Investment Fund Managers Directive (AIFMD) and the Trust Deed.
+In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the Trust's ability to operate or to avoid a material penalty.
+These include The International Stock Exchange (TISE) Listing Rules, Alternative Investment Fund Managers Directive (AIFMD) and the Trust Deed.